datacarpentry/semester-biology/exercises/Dplyr-shrub-volume-data-basics-R.md

 language: R
 ---

-Dr. Granger is interested in studying the factors controlling the size and carbon storage of shrubs.
+Dr. Morales is interested in studying the factors controlling the size and carbon storage of shrubs.
 She has conducted an experiment looking at the effect of three different treatments on shrub volume at four different locations.
 She has placed the data file on the web for you to download: